 Initiation Physical Appearance Audience PurposeL Interpersonal Skills Appropriate use of non-verbal skills in face-to-face communication [i.e. Viva -Voce, group -interviews, GDs and seminars.

 4. Presenting in GD, Seminars and Conferences.
 Leadership Quality, Time Management.
-Achieving the target l L T P Cr.
-2 0 0 2
+Achieving the target

-Course Title: Community Organizations and
+Course Title: Human Growth and Development

-Development

-Course Learning Outcomes: On successful completion of this course, the students will be able to:
+Course Outcomes: On the completion of the course the students will be able to